Canon de 75 mle 1897

 World War II

 So when World War 2 began in September 1939 the ’75s’ have been prepared, often even now on their authentic carriages, including wooden-spoked wheels.
 The old anti-aircraft guns were still emplaced on their elevated structures as well as on their authentic World War One lorries.
-Several (although not numerous) brand new equipments had been manufactured.
-A fresh type of ’75’ was adopted to equip some of the Maginot Line fortifications, and a few French tanks utilized the short-barreled ’75’ as their main armament.
+Several (although not numerous) brand-new equipments had been manufactured.
+A fresh type of ’75’ was adopted to equip some Maginot Line fortifications, and a few French tanks utilized the short-barreled ’75’ as their main armament.

 It turned out all for nothing, as not even the ’75’ could hold up against the Panzer hordes that swept all over France in May 1940.
 Massive piles of all types of French war booty fell into German hands, and with them went the ’75s’.

-However even while that was taking place the ’75’ was carrying out its bit across the Atlantic.
-The Americans had mastered manufacturing of the ’75’ just as World War One was over, however in the years soon after they employed the weapon as their standard artillery peace.
-In addition they utilized it as the starting point for several other designs.
+However, even while that was taking place the ’75’ was carrying out its bit across the Atlantic.
+The Americans had mastered manufacturing of the ’75’ just as World War One was over, however in the years soon after they employed the weapon as their standard artillery piece.
+In addition, they utilized it as the starting point for several other designs.
 For example, when a tank gun was required in the late 1930s the ’75’ was used practically unrevised to equip the new medium tanks, afterwards to become the M3 Lee, Grant and the M4 Sherman.

 The concept of a tank-busting airborne gun was mooted by the US Army Air Force so a ’75’ was installed to a North American B-25 Mitchell bomber.